 You will need to prepare for the interview.

 Each applicant is asked to prepare a five-minute sample teaching lesson to deliver during the interview.
 Read more about how to prepare your sample lesson.
+You’ll also respond to two scenarios in writing and read more about our work prior to your interview.

 The interview is a distinctive part of the TFA application process and consists of three major components: sample lessons, group activity, and personal one-on-one interviews.